Shark, that is buried, rotten and fermented.

 Cos boy did it stink.
 Like cat piss, that’s been in the sun and had more cats piss on it for a few days.
 It’s quite obvious why it’s recommended not to sniff it before eating it.
 A tip I dutifully ignored and promptly regretted.

-For your viewing pleasure I recorded the experience, head to facebook here for a healthy dose of schadenfreude.
+For your viewing pleasure I recorded the experience, for your healthy dose of schadenfreude.
 You’re welcome.

 I didn’t do a great job of explaining the taste in between gulps of water, so here goes…

 At first it didn’t seem too astounding or foul, with a taste a bit like some slightly spoiled flake or white fish.
 Then a heavy taste of ammonia creeps up the back of your throat like a live octopus trying to kill a Korean man.